-This work was supported and completed under Task Agreement H8R07010001 with the Great Basin Cooperative Ecosystem Studies Unit.
-We would like to acknowledge very helpful assistance from various National Park Service personnel associated with the Greater Yellowstone Inventory and Monitoring Network.
-Particular thanks are extended to Robert Bennetts, Rob Daley, Cathie Jean.
-We also thank John Gross, Margaret Beer, and Steve Garman for their contributions to this report.
-Grant Kelly, Heather Angeloff, and Greg McCurdy from the Western Regional Climate Center have provided valuable assistance in the production of this report.
-Jennifer Lease with Desert Research Institute provided valuable assistance with proofreading, editing, and formatting this report.
-Portions of the work also were supported by the Western Regional Climate Center under the auspices of the National Oceanic and Atmospheric Administration.
+This work was supported and completed under Task Agreement H8R07010001, with the Great Basin Cooperative Ecosystem Studies Unit.
+We would like to acknowledge very helpful assistance from various National Park Service personnel associated with the Upper Columbia Basin Inventory and Monitoring Network.
+Particular thanks are extended to Lisa Garrett.
+We also thank John Gross, Margaret Beer, Grant Kelly, Greg McCurdy, and Heather Angeloff for all their help.
+Portions of the work were supported by the NOAA Western Regional Climate Center.